SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Ethics Statement

 \section{Ethics Statement}

-SimBench's primary purpose is to benchmark LLMs' ability to simulate human behavior.
+\textsc{SimBench}'s primary purpose is to benchmark LLM ability to simulate human behavior.
 While advancements in LLM simulation capabilities can support helpful applications such as pre-testing policies, these do not come without risks of misrepresentation and dual use.